:::

 - the outcome of recent internal audits

-- corrective and preventive actions
+- corrective and continuous improvement actions

 - assessments by external bodies